 Millennium Development Goals (The World Bank)

 The World Bank has adopted the 8 goals set out by the United Nation's Millennium Development Goals initiative, and offers data on the progress toward those goals as part of its Data Bank.

 Minorities at Risk (MAR) (Center for International Development and Conflict Management, University of Maryland)

-The Minorities at Risk project tracks 284 politically-active ethnic groups worldwide from 1945 to 2003.
+The Minorities at Risk project tracks 284 politically-active ethnic groups worldwide.
 The project focuses on ethnopolitical groups that experience discriminatory treatment in relation to other groups in society, and that mobilize for political action on the basis of their identity and self-defined interests.
 The data section of the site includes both qualitative and quantitative elements.
 The qualitative area carries reports of risk assessments and analytic summaries for each of the groups in the project, as well as chronologies for each group that detail important events in the history of each group and their location.
 The variables in the quantitative data address such aspects as group characteristics, organization, discrimination, collective interests, and conflict behavior.
-The main MAR dataset can be downloaded either as an ASCII text file, or through a Windows software program called the Minorities At Risk Data Generation and Management Program (MARGene).
 The site also includes a Discrimination Dataset, available either in SPSS or Excel, that records overall levels of political and economic discrimination for all groups in the Minorities at Risk Project.